-Subanen young learners execute the thalek by the lake
+Subanen young learners waving the khumpas during the thalek dance Photo by Rhonson Ng

 The cultural master encourages the young learners to share their interviews on the beliefs associated with the traditional dances and music.
 Then, a short story on the dances and music drawn from some episodes of the Subanen epic is shared.